-The lead image is of Ramsey and taken by Weenta Girmay and was from a publication Medium by 350.org called "From the Bayou to the Bay: Voices of Gulf Resistance"
+The lead image is of Ramsey and taken by Weenta Girmay and was from a publication Medium by 350.org called "@350/from-the-bayou-to-the-bay-voices-from-the-gulf-f6707c7ecff3">From the Bayou to the Bay: Voices of Gulf Resistance"

 On February 22nd of this year, I had a chance to interview Ramsey Sprague of Mobile Environmental Justice Action Coalition with @jywarren for the series we're exploring talking to grassroots and environmental justice community organizers (read more on the series here).
 Ramsey is an amazing community organizer, and since this interview happened in February, we're excited to share that MEJAC is a community partner we'll be working with under the new NAS grant.
 So stay tuned for projects, ideas and questions coming from MEJAC and collaborators in Africatown, Alabama on Public Lab!

 In the meantime, below is our interview with Ramsey:

 What kind of support do you look for for your community organizing activities?

 Generally, the basics - someone willing to contribute financial resources to support effort, willing to actually go out and meet people, and be trained on what the issues are that a community is interested in.